MostafaNabilll/end2end_pipeline/README.md

 - More specifically, the following technologies were utilized throughout the project:
   - Docker Compose: Used to initiate Apache Airflow for scheduling and orchestration.
   - Airflow: Orchestrated the data pipeline extraction process, running Python, Snowflake, and Bash Operators to perform different tasks.
-  - dbt (Data Build Tool): Utilized for the intermediate and data mart layers, enabling the implementation of CTEs, normalizations, and a Snowflake schema.
+  - dbt: Utilized for the intermediate and data mart layers, enabling the implementation of CTEs, normalizations, and a Snowflake schema.

 ![Model databases](https://github.com/MostafaNabilll/end2end_pipeline/assets/60539423/1374714b-b70e-4a16-999c-d6641df87b78)